darkalchemy/Pu-239/README.md

 cd Pu-239
 git pull

+# check CHANGELOG for anything that neds to be done first
 # check to see if there are any database updates, from the staff panel

 # update dependancies: